CluedIn-io/CluedIn.Documentation/docs/040-integration/data-sources/150-endpoint.md

     1. In the lower-right corner, select **Add**.

-    The ingestion point is added to CluedIn.
-It has a label **No data sent**, which indicates that CluedIn has not received data for this ingestion point.
+    The ingestion endpoint is added to CluedIn.
+It has a label **No data sent**, which indicates that CluedIn has not received data for this ingestion endpoint.

     ![ingest-data-1.png](../../assets/images/integration/data-sources/ingest-data-1.png)